The Mission Outreach Committee

 Coin Drive

-Small coins = big change
+Small coins = BIG change

 Find the Coin Donation Box in the entry-way and empty your pockets!
 Your change makes a difference for some great programming!